threatjammer/markdown-tutorials/how-detect-user-comes-datacenter.md

 ## What's next?

-Knowing if a user's IP address belongs to a datacenter and to which one can be very relevant in order to detect a rogue actor trying to abuse your online platform.
-If you want to keep learning, [read our documentatio](https://threatjammer.com/docs/index) and particularly [check out the possibilities of our API](https://dublin.api.threatjammer.com/docs).
+Figuring out if a user's IP address belongs to a data center and which one can be very relevant to detecting a rogue actor trying to abuse your online platform.
+If you want to keep learning, [read our documentation](https://threatjammer.com/docs/index) and mainly [check out the possibilities of our API](https://dublin.api.threatjammer.com/docs).

-*If you need help you can try first in our [community site](/community), or our [support services](/support)*
+*If you need help, you can try first in our [community site](/community) or our [support services](/support)*